Vigorous preparation returns as Biden calls other leaders - WTMJ

 Biden on the campaign trail called Erdogan an autocrat, and as vice president was forced to offer an official apology in 2014 after suggesting Turkey played a role in the rise of the Islamic State group.

+He’s also held off calling Saudi Arabia.
+The nation’s ruler, King Salman, built a strong relationship with Trump despite growing scrutiny over civilian casualties in its war in Yemen and international outcry over the killing of journalist Jamal Khashoggi at the Saudi consulate in Turkey.

+White House press secretary Jen Psaki underscored that the Biden administration is recalibrating the relationship with the Saudis.
+She said she expected Biden to speak with King Salman at an “appropriate time.”

-Israel’s former ambassador to the United Nations, Danny Danon, on Wednesday tweeted a list of 10 countries that he said had received calls from Biden.
+Israel’s former ambassador to the United Nations, Danny Danon, last week tweeted a list of 10 countries that he said had received calls from Biden.
 “Might it now be time to call the leader of #Israel, the closest ally of the #US?”
 Danon posted.

 Gillies reported from Toronto.